caseyg/awesome/TOPICS.md

 *   [CommandCodeAI/BaseAI](https://github.com/CommandCodeAI/BaseAI) - BaseAI — The Web AI Framework.
 The easiest way to build serverless autonomous AI agents with memory.
 Start building local-first, agentic pipes, tools, and memory.
 Deploy serverless with one command.

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 *   [livekit/agents](https://github.com/livekit/agents) - A framework for building realtime voice AI agents 🤖🎙️📹